Natural – Local – Grass fed – Sustainable Beef

 3. Once all four quarters are sold and the animal is being processed, we notify you with the final invoice which is based on the weight less the deposit paid.

-4. Upon payment of final invoice, we will contact you to arrange the delivery, within a 75 mile radius of Austin. (we can sometimes make alternate arrangements for distances farther than 75 miles.)
+4. Upon payment of final invoice, we will contact you to arrange the delivery, within a 75 mile radius of Smithville.
+(We are happy to make alternate arrangements for distances farther than 75 miles.)

 Because we do not process until all four quarters are sold and the animal is at ideal size for maximum tenderness, waiting time can be significant.
 The only way to get an order is to pay the deposit reserving your place on the next order and we will notify you once all four quarters are sold and send you the final invoice based on the weight of your portion of the order.
 While the time varies greatly, 6-12 weeks is typical although it can be less depending on growth stage of our animals and the volume of deposits coming in reserving an order.